jensentu/PST-Path-To-CM-Export/README.md

 Script assumes the client has copied archive PST files into folders named after each user.
 Example:
 E:\Archives\user1@domain.com\<PST files>

 E:\Archives\user2@domain.com\<PST files>

 etc...

-Runt he script and enter path of the folder containing the user folders.
+Run the script and enter path of the folder containing the user folders.